Diversity Collection

 Queries - overview

 Once you are connected to your database, you can search across all data.
-You have a wide range of options for this search.
+A wide range of search options is available.

-Everything related to the query can be found on the left-hand side of the main window.
+All functions related to querying can be found on the left-hand side of the main window.

-The upper part of the query section contains the list of all results “Query results”.
+The upper part of the query section contains the list of all results, titled “Query Results”.

-Below this you will find a section with all the buttons that are relevant for the search.
+Below this, you will find a section containing all the buttons relevant to the search.

-Under the query buttons you will find the “Query conditions”.
-You can enter all possible search criteria here.
+Below the query buttons, you will find the “Query Conditions” section.
+This is where you can enter all available search criteria.

 -

-In the middle of the query section on the left side of the main window, click on the “filter” button.
+In the middle of the query section on the left-hand side of the main window, click on the “Filter” button.

 -

-A list of the results is displayed in the “Query results” section.
-The number of results is displayed above the list next to the “Query results” label.
+A list of the results will be displayed in the “Query Results” section.
+The number of results is shown above the list, next to the “Query Results” label.

-Unter the query buttons, at the bottom of the query section, you will find the “Query conditions”.
+Below the query buttons, at the bottom of the query section, you will find the “Query Conditions”.

 - Enter the filter criteria for your search.
-E.g. you can select a project from the dropdown list.
+For example, you can select a project from the dropdown list.

-- You can combine as many criteria as you want to limit your results.
+- You can combine as many criteria as needed to narrow down your results.

-- Start the query by clicking on the filter button
+- Start the query by clicking the “Filter” button

 .

-- A list of the results is displayed in the “Query results” section.
-The number of results is displayed above the list next to the “Query results” label.
-If no result matches the query, the list is empty and the label “No match” is displayed.
+- A list of results will be displayed in the “Query Results” section.
+The number of results is shown above the list, next to the “Query Results” label.
+If no results match the query, the list remains empty and the label “No match” is displayed.

-You can choose which query conditions are displayed in the main window.
-You can change this at any time.
+You can choose which query conditions are displayed in the main window, and you can change this at any time.

-- At the top left above the query results list, click on the “checkbox” button
+- At the top left, above the query results list, click the “Checkbox” button

 .